Installing UFM Infra Using Rootless with Podman

 **Note**: - All other UFM install flags are supported and can be added to the command.

-caseyou are not using external Redis) sudo - u ufmadm load -i
+caseyou are not using external Redis/Valkey) sudo - u ufmadm load -i

 Load Fast API Plugin image: